skkoripe/real_time_speech_agent/README.md

 - Speech-to-text transcription using Moonshine STT
 - Processing text with a large language model (Amazon Bedrock)
 - Text-to-speech synthesis using Amazon Polly
-- Barge-in capability for natural conversation flow

-This package is built on top of the Bentham Voice API framework and provides a ready-to-use web application for voice-based legal assistant interactions.
+This package provides a ready-to-use web application for voice-based legal assistant interactions.

 ## Features